 This all sounds rather serious, and it is, but, don’t forgot–this book is the funniest and most entertaining book I’ve ever read.

 I invite you go get yourself a copy of A Prayer for Owen Meany, and read it with me.

-I’ll be posting at the end of each chapter with my commentary on how the novel might be useful to help us understand our own struggle with faith in our world today.
+I’ll be posting at the end of each chapter commenting on how the novel might be useful to help us understand our own struggle with faith in our world today.

 Be sure to read the three epigraphs that precede the narrative.
 These little gems are being used to help us focus on the key ideas in the novel.

 Have no anxiety about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God. –The Letter of Paul to the Philippians